Black Cultural Center

-The Office of Diversity, Inclusion, and Community Development, within the Dean's Office, is charged with facilitating the College's effort to achieve and sustain a diverse and culturally pluralistic campus.
+The Office of Diversity, Inclusion, and Community Development, within the Student Affairs Division, is charged with facilitating the College's effort to achieve and sustain a diverse and culturally pluralistic campus.
 The Office of Diversity, Inclusion, and Community Development assists the community in active discussion about the complex issues of social diversity (race, ethnicity, class, gender, sexual orientation, religion/spirituality, ability, political ideology, and national origin), within the context of pursuing a liberal arts education.
 In concert with students, faculty, and staff, the Office of Diversity, Inclusion, and Community Development directly plans, supports, and/or provides direct leadership in implementing programs that supports the College's commitment to diversity and "learning across difference."
 Learn more about Diversity, Inclusion, and Community Development.

 The Intercultural Center (IC) provides programs and services that support the personal and intellectual development of Asian American, LatinX, Multiracial, Native American, Queer (Lesbian, Gay, Bisexual and Transgender), low-income, international, and first-generation college students at Swarthmore College.
 In addition, the IC promotes systemic change toward a multicultural perspective across the institution, and fosters community-building and collaboration among diverse groups both within and outside of the college.
 Learn more about the Intercultural Center.